-In this post, I am going to start a small series of articles which are divided into four different parts.
+In this post, I am going to start a small series of articles which divided into four different parts.

 MySQL also provides the FEDERATED Storage Engine to access data from a remote MySQL Database Server.

 The FEDERATED Storage Engine is available beginning with MySQL 5.0.3.

 We don’t require to write any database level trigger to update real-time data into the local FEDERATED table because it is fetching data remotely and even does not need to store that data physically on the hard disk.